ttderessa/Temesgen-Deressa/README.md

-This repository contains a collection of codes for data cleaning, analysis, and machine learning tasks.
-It includes scripts for importing, preprocessing, and cleaning datasets, as well as implementing various machine learning and deep learning techniques.
-The code is designed to help in building predictive models and performing comprehensive data analysis for different business and research applications.
-Each script is well-documented and structured to be easily adaptable for use on different datasets.
+This repository provides well-documented scripts for AI, machine learning, and deep learning, covering data importing, cleaning, preprocessing, and predictive modeling.
+It is designed for educational and research purposes to facilitate comprehensive data analysis across various datasets.

+⚠️ Note: This repository is intended for educational purposes only and is not meant for production use.